 Under Internal Revenue Code Section 6166, deferral is allowed for active trade or business assets, provided they make up more than 35% of the estate.
 The deferral is over 14 years, with interest payable for the first four years, followed by installments of interest plus principal.

-Estate and Inheritance Taxes at the State Level
+Estate / Inheritance Taxes at the State Level

 In addition to Federal estate taxes, certain states also levy their own estate and/or inheritance taxes as of 2024.
 These states include Connecticut, DC, Hawaii, Illinois, Iowa, Kentucky, Maine, Maryland, Massachusetts, Minnesota, Nebraska, NY, NJ, Oregon, Pennsylvania, Rhode Island, Vermont, and Washington, each with its own exemptions and top tax rates between 15% and 20%.